'I learned my husband was dead on a police computer'

 Mrs Dixon - known professionally as PC Samantha Allen - had previously been involved in roads policing and, at the time of her husband's death, was working as a family liaison officer, helping others deal with losing loved ones.

 "I went into work mode, thinking: 'Right I have helped lots of people through this - what would I advise them?
-What would I do to help them now I need to help me?''"
+What would I do to help them now I need to help me?'"

 It took a close friend, a fellow family liaison officer, to tell her to "take your PC Allen head off and put your Mrs Dixon head on".